Mcdouglasx/lightweight-database-for-public-key-bruteforce/README.md

 creating the lightweight database, 32 million keys.

 binary_Db.py
+for single pubkey.

+multi_binary_Db.py
+for multiple pubkeys, txt file with one compressed public key per line.

 1-we generate a text file with the publickeys represented in 1s and 0s.
 0=even,